HiWish program: Glacial features

+Analysis of SHARAD data led researchers to conclude that martian glaciers are 80% pure ice.
+The paper authors examined five different sites and all showed high levels of pure water ice.

+Because of the high purity of the ice content that was found, the authors argued that the formation of glaciers happened by atmospheric precipitation or direct condensation.
+After glaciers were formed there was a time when enhanced sublimation formed a lag layer or promoted the accumulation of dry debris atop the water ice glacier.
+Those dry debris would then insulate the underlying ice from going away.

 Possible pingos

 The radial and concentric cracks visible here are common when forces penetrate a brittle layer, such as a rock thrown through a glass window.
 These particular fractures were probably created by something emerging from below the brittle Martian surface.
 Ice may have accumulated under the surface in a lens shape; thus making these cracked mounds.
 Ice being less dense than rock, pushed upwards on the surface and generated these spider web-like patterns.
 A similar process creates similar sized mounds in arctic tundra on Earth.
-Such features are called "pingos," an Inuit word.
+Such features are called "pingos", an Inuit word.
 Pingos would contain pure water ice; thus they could be sources of water for future colonists of Mars.
 Many features that look like the pingos on the Earth are found in Utopia Planitia (~35-50° N; ~80-115° E).

 Ancient rivers and streams

 There is great deal of evidence that water once flowed in river valleys on Mars.
 Pictures from orbit show winding valleys, branched valleys, and even meanders with oxbow lakes.
+Mars probably once even had an ocean.
 Some are visible in the pictures below.